wcarmon/docs/java/no-aop.md

 1. Further increases complexity

-## Item-14: Learning curve
+## Item-14: Incompatible with profilers
-1. Obscure terminology (see above)
+1. Instrumenting profilers (bytecode manipulation) can conflict with AOP (bytecode manipulation)
+1. Creates unnecessary problems (making both the AOP and the profiler worse)

+## Item-15: Incompatible with Static analysis tools
-1. Requires deep understanding of control flow
+1. Static analysis tools assume standard control flow
+1. AOP creates both false positives & false negatives

-## Item-15: Can create race conditions & deadlocks
+## Item-16: Can create race conditions & deadlocks
-1. TODO
+1. TODO: finish this section

-## Item-16: Success usage requires rigorous discipline from all team members
+## Item-17: Success usage requires rigorous discipline from all team members
 1. One person's bad aspect can affect the whole team

-## Item-17: No modern books
+## Item-18: No modern books
 1. No books have been written on AOP in the last 5 years
    1. Compare to 2000-2009
 1. This suggests the pattern is abandonware